 Notes

-1. Gluten free flour – You can use any brand gluten free flour blend in this recipe.
+- Gluten free flour – You can use any gluten-free flour blend in this recipe.
+It is critical to toast the flour to avoid any bacteria.

-2. Brown sugar – A few have asked if they can use coconut sugar in this recipe and I am going to say no. Coconut sugar doesn’t melt in your mouth as brown sugar does and this recipe just will not taste the same using coconut sugar.
+- Brown sugar – A few have asked if they can use coconut sugar in this recipe, and I will say no. Coconut sugar doesn’t melt in your mouth as brown sugar does, and this recipe just will not taste the same using coconut sugar.

-3. Butter – You can use vegan stick butter if you would like this recipe to be dairy-free.
+- Butter – You can use vegan stick butter if you want this dairy-free recipe.

-4. Pure vanilla extract – I do not recommend imitation vanilla.
+- Pure vanilla extract – I do not recommend imitation vanilla because you will taste the difference.

-5. Chocolate chips – You can use milk, bittersweet, or dark chocolate chips.
+- Chocolate chips – You can use milk, bittersweet, or dark chocolate chips or any flavor of chips.

 SPECIAL NOTE